ShivSt/hello-world/README.md

 # hello-world
 Using GitHub for first time

 Hello there.
 I am Shiv.
-New here
+New here.
-I like to know I am doing this
+I like to know Why I am doing this